marintoro/Rainbow/README.md

 a popular open-source implementation of DQN, C51, IQN and a *small-Rainbow* but in which all algorithms are single worker). <br/>
-Indeed, when using DRL algorithms for other tasks (other than Atari and MuJoCO) a major bottleneck is the *speed* of your environment.
+Indeed, when using DRL algorithms for other tasks (other than Atari and MuJoCO) a major bottleneck is the *speed* of the environment.
 DRL algorithms often need a huge amount of data before reaching reasonable performance.
 This amount may be practically impossible to reach if the environment is real-time and you cannot collect data from multiple